Datavault-UK/automate-dv/src/dbtvault-dev/docs/bestpractices.md

 - Provide the source reference to the view as the source parameter in the [from](macros.md#from) macro when building your [staging](staging.md) model .

-For the next load you then can re-create the view with a different load date and run dbt again.
+For the next load you then can re-create the view with a different load date and run dbt again, or alternatively manage a 'water-level' table which tracks the last load date for each source, and is incremented each load cycle.
+Do a join to the table to soft-select the next load date.

 ## Source